TechnicalPursuit/TIBET/README.md

 Without the disruption of thousands of reloads per day your development process "flows".
-TIBET's interactive command line, web shell, and IDE make your development process far more efficient.
+TIBET's interactive command line, web shell, and IDE make your development far more efficient.

 # Installation